 Language of delivery

-The course is delivered through onsite learning experiences at a Deakin campus or other physical site.
+The course is delivered through learning experiences at Deakin’s campuses or other sites.
 Students will also have access to online learning resources and experiences.

 Online delivery

-More than half of the scheduled learning experiences entail online learning resources and experiences.
-There may be some compulsory contact hours and students may be required to attend a designated physical site for some assessment and learning tasks.
+More than half of the scheduled learning activities entail online learning resources and experiences.
+There may be some compulsory contact hours and students may be required to attend a designated site for some assessment and learning tasks.

 Academic calendars